Indian diaspora: Cultural, economic and political impact on other nations

 In Canada, Indo-Canadians are the second largest non-European ethnic group and one of the fastest growing ethnic communities in the country.

 In New Zealand, Indian New Zealanders are the fastest growing ethnic group, and are the second largest group of Asians in New Zealand with a population of 174,000 Indians in 2014.
 Fiji Hindi is the fourth largest language in New Zealand.

 In the United States, Indian Americans are the third largest Asian American ethnic group behind Chinese Americans and Filipino Americans, by far the richest and most educated ethnic group in the USA compared to all other ethnic groups, earning $101,591 median income per year compared to $51,000 and $56,000 for overall immigrant and native-born households in 2015, with the lowest poverty rate compared to other foreign-born and U.S. born ethnic groups.
 Overall, Indians are also more educated than other ethnic groups with an average of 32% and 40% of Indians holding a bachelor's degree and postgraduate degree respectively, compared to the 30% and 21% average of all Asians in the United States, and the 19% and 11% average of Americans overall.
 15.5% of all Silicon Valley startups by 2006 were founded by Indian immigrants, and Indian migrants have founded more engineering and technology companies from 1995 to 2005 than immigrants from the UK, China, Taiwan and Japan combined.
 Over 80% of all H-1B visas are granted to Indian IT professionals and 23% of all Indian business school graduates in USA take up a job in United States.

+Caste and social discrimination

+Caste identities and caste-based social divisions have also persisted among parts of the Indian diaspora.
+Research has documented caste-based discrimination and social divisions among Indian and South Asian communities in countries including the United States, the United Kingdom and Australia, although the extent and visibility of such practices vary between communities.

+In the United States, scholars have examined caste discrimination in employment and other community settings.
+California Department of Fair Employment and Housing filed a lawsuit against Cisco Systems in 2020, alleging discrimination against a Dalit engineer by higher-caste supervisors, brought the issue to wider public attention.

+In the United Kingdom, caste discrimination has been the subject of research, campaigning and debate over whether specific legal protections are necessary.
+Research and individual cases have documented allegations of discrimination in social, educational and employment settings, while some Hindu and Indian community organisations have disputed the extent of the problem and opposed caste-specific legislation.